InGaN/GaN multi-quantum well LED array for short-distance optical links

 Abstract

-Visible light communication is increasingly regarded as a pivotal complementary paradigm for emerging wireless infrastructures, while optical interconnects are widely acknowledged as a disruptive enabler of energy-efficient, ultra-dense data-center architectures.
+Visible-light communication is increasingly being regarded as a pivotal complementary paradigm for emerging wireless infrastructures, while optical interconnects are widely acknowledged as a disruptive enabler of energy-efficient, ultra-dense data-center architectures.
 Based on this idea, we proposed an InGaN/GaN LED array for high-speed, short-distance optical links.
-By utilizing InGaN/GaN multi-quantum-wells (MQWs) devices and matrix electrode injection structures, the LED array (10×10) was fabricated for multi-channel communication under an on-off keying modulation scheme.
-Electroluminescence (EL), modulation bandwidth, and signal transmission properties of individual LED were thoroughly characterized.
-Experimental results demonstrate that the individual unit is about 200×200 μm in size, and it shows green emission peaked near 530 nm, achieving a -3 dB bandwidth in the region of 5.3 MHz to 13.7 MHz with a current region of 10 to 70 mA.
-The data rate can remain stable at 50 Mbps with bit error rate below 2×10-5, and can reach a limiting data rate exceeding 100 Mbps for driven current over 80 mA.
-We also confirm that these value are high enough to support video and audio transmission.
-Furthermore, as the LED array is designed in a row-common-ground configuration with individually addressable columns, the total data rate in a multiple-input multiple-output (MIMO) mode will theoretically exceed 500 Mbps.
-Our study reveals the promising potential of compact LED array for integrated optical links, with significant room remaining for improvement, particularly in reducing power consumption.
+By utilizing InGaN/GaN multi-quantum-well (MQW) devices and matrix electrode injection structures, the LED array (10 × 10) was fabricated for multi-channel communication using an on–off keying modulation scheme.
+The electroluminescence (EL), modulation bandwidth, and signal transmission properties of individual LEDs were thoroughly characterized.
+Experimental results demonstrated that the individual unit was about 200 × 200 μm in size, and it showed a green emission peak near 530 nm, achieving a −3 dB bandwidth in the region of 5.3 MHz to 13.7 MHz with currents in the region of 10 to 70 mA.
+The data rate remained stable at 50 Mbps with a bit error rate below 2 × 10−5 and can reach a limiting data rate exceeding 100 Mbps for drive currents over 80 mA.
+We also confirmed that these values are high enough to support video and audio transmissions.
+Furthermore, as the LED array was designed in a row-common-ground configuration with individually addressable columns, the total data rate in a multiple-input multiple-output (MIMO) mode theoretically exceeded 500 Mbps.
+Our study reveals the promising potential of compact LED arrays for integrated optical links, with significant room remaining for improvement, particularly in reducing power consumption.

 Supplementary files